Class, gender, race: a progressive glossary of thoughts

 by Marie Yan

-As we were reviewing some of the articles you can find in our FRATZ Reflections 2019 (which will be published here soon), we thought it could be useful to stop on some of the terms we use and make them more visible, defining the cosmos we move in, to find a common ground before the 2020 Symposium takes place.
+As we were reviewing some of the articles you can find in our FRATZ Reflections 2019, we thought it could be useful to stop on some of the terms we use and make them more visible, defining the cosmos we move in, to find a common ground before the 2020 Symposium took place.

-You find below a progressive glossary of thoughts and intersections relating to this year's symposium.
+You find below a progressive glossary of thoughts and intersections relating to the symposium.
 Some explanations of why we use certain terms, trying to tie together theory and practice in the context of performing arts for the very young.

 It progesses as we do and we invite you to interact with it by sending your own thoughts to: firstname.lastname@example.org

 A concept encapsulated by “Black lesbian feminist socialist mother warrior poet” Audre Lorde's quote: “There is no such thing as a single-issue struggle, because we do not live single-issue lives.1” Intersectionality is the understanding that multiple layers, axes, form one's identity, that therefore one's reality is multiple.
 A person can be a child or an adult, can be racialised – Black, Indigenous, Person of Colour (abbreviated as BIPoC2) – or white, can be disable or able, can belong to or identify with a certain religion, class, gender, sexual orientation etc. and these all determine differently and together a person's experience and particularly their specific position of privilege or oppression.
 Intersectionality is therefore the reason why the FRATZ 2020 symposium focuses on three categories at once and for a start!